syash12/Predicting-Future-Sales/README.md

 Training Models
 -----------------
-We tried out a variety of different models to predict this dataset ranging from ARMA and ARIMA, Prophet, Nested LSTMs, XGBoost, and Independently Recurrent Neural Networks
+We tried out a variety of different models to predict this dataset ranging from ARMA and ARIMA, Prophet, Nested LSTMs, XGBoost, and Independently Recurrent Neural Networks.
+We found that Nested LSTMs and IndRNN worked the best for predicting the dataset.
+However, we were having trouble combining and stacking models to form a better model

 #### ARMA and ARIMA

 Generally ARMA and ARIMA are the standard way to predict stationary time series.
 ARIMA (Autoregressive Integrated Moving Average) is generally used to predict stationary time series.
 Using ARIMA, we were not really able to predict the sales of the data well.
 Our RMSE score was around 2.0.
-Therefore we decided to explore other models to fit our data
+Therefore we decided to explore other models to fit our data.
+To get the coefficients for ARIMA, we attemped to use a library called Pyramid, which is supposed to replicate the fit function that R contains.
+It was difficult to fit a good model using ARIMA to our data becasue python does not have as good support for these models as R.

 #### Prophet